AI4EPS/EPS207_Observational_Seismology/docs/lectures/04_phase_picking.md

 ---

-**What is the next model for detecting earthquake / picking seismic phases?**
+**How to design the next model for detecting earthquake / picking seismic phases?**
 **What other seismic tasks can be solved with deep learning?**
 **What are other potential applications in Earth and Planetary Science?**